merzlab/QUICK-docs/docs/source/installation-guide.rst

 	cd ${QUICK_INSTALL}
 	./runtest --full

-You may now try some hands-on tutorials to learn how to use QUICK `here <hands-on-tutorials.html>`_.
+You may now try some hands-on tutorials to learn how to use QUICK
+here: `hands-on tutorials <hands-on-tutorials.html>`_.

 Uninstallation and Cleaning
 ---------------------------